I’m Ivaylo Getov. You’ve found my webpage.

 Take a look at some of the projects.
 Or even better, go check out Luxloop, which is where I’m putting most of my creative energy these days.
 If you're looking for my CV, that's here.
 All my contact info and social media stuff is down at the bottom of every page.

-This page is for my art projects, ramblings and personal experiments.
+I try to keep this page up to date and link to projects I contribute to, but this is also where my art projects, ramblings and personal experiments end up.
 That’s the vibe here.
 Fair warning.
 Scroll down!
 Take a look around...

 Lately I’ve had a hard time coming up with a short answer for “what do you do?”
 The following is what I’d like to tell people, but most of the time I just give them the logline (If you want that answer, feel free to scroll to the bottom).
 I’m good at meeting deadlines.
 I’m good at making fun weird art projects.
 I’m bad at elevator pitches.

 If you google me, my IMDB page is up near the top.
 That makes sense.
 I went to film school at NYU.
 I learned to be a cinematographer, and I exclusively did that until about 2013.
 I put all that work on a separate website, which you can visit here if you want.
 I love working on film sets.
 I still do it a lot, mostly because I live in Los Angeles and I like paying my rent, and also often because one of my friends will have a really amazing idea and ask me to help make it real.

 But that’s not really what I do any more.
 At least not exclusively.
 I think I first got excited about pursuing film because I was attracted to the concept of telling visual stories, but there are so many other mediums through which to tell stories that I recently couldn’t shake this feeling of being penned-in.
 And I couldn’t get over how much separation there was between the process of creating a film and the moment an audience finally got to experience it.